-This operator's manual describes the operation and maintenance of the Scania D9 and DI9 marine engines.
-The instructions apply to engines in program 96, starting with engine number 5 119 902.
+This operator's manual describes the operation and maintenance of the Scania DI9 55 and DI9 59 marine engines.
+The instructions apply to these engine types in program 99, starting with engine number 5 134 340.

 The engines are of direct-injection, liquid-cooled, four-stroke, 6-cylinder in line diesel type.
-The engines are available with or without charge air cooler, see page 10.
+They are supercharged and equipped with a charge air cooler which is coolant-cooled.
+See also page 10.

-The engines may have two different cooling systems, a heat exchanger which is cooled by sea water or keel cooling which has cooling coils on the keel in which the engine coolant is cooled.
+These engines have a cooling system with a heat exchanger, which is cooled by sea water, in which the engine coolant is cooled.